5 Foods that Boost Brain Function

 Research shows that flavonoid, the natural plant pigment that gives berries their bright colour, also helps improve memory.
 A study by Harvard’s Brigham and Women’s Hospital found that women who consumed two or more servings of strawberries and blueberries each week delayed memory loss by up to two-and-a-half years.

 The caffeine found in coffee and tea is known to give short concentration boosts.
 Beyond boosting attentiveness, a 2018 study found that caffeine also increases the brain’s capacity to process information.
 Coffee and tea also have many antioxidants that help slow down cognitive decline and the chances of Alzheimer’s disease.

 All nuts are an excellent source of healthy fats, but walnuts also help improve memory.
 A 2015 study conducted by UCLA linked higher walnut consumption to improved cognitive performance.
 Walnuts are high in alpha-linolenic acid (ALA), an omega 3 fatty acid.
 Diets rich in ALA and other fatty acids are known to lower blood pressure.

-Supplements like vitamin b12 help slow down memory loss and help create new brain cells, and hence, people with vitamin b12 deficiency also experience faster memory loss.
+Vitamins like Greeniche Vitamin B12 help slow down memory loss and help create new brain cells, and hence, people with vitamin b12 deficiency also experience faster memory loss.